Reflections On Feedback

 To deform the laser lines we created a modular mesh processing pipeline that modifies the lines in a sequence of steps.
 The output is uploaded to the GPU and send to the laser.
 Because the entire processing pipeline is in 3D the laser receives 3D shapes that are reprojected using a laser projection matrix.
 This allows for interesting effects in the physical space where a laser light source can rotate around and collapse in on itself.

-Rendering is done with our own renderer.
-The audio is generated using our own multi channel audio engine.
+Rendering is done with our own renderer and the audio is generated using the NAP audio engine.
 Etherdream dacs were used to convert bits to laser acceptable levels of voltage (ILDA).
 The entire app is written in C++ using our own NAP creative coding framework.

 During ADE people admired the installation for extended periods of time, something of a rarity nowadays.
 Visitors tols us they experienced it to be both hypnotizing and evocative, sometimes even emotional.
 The installation was well received and deserves to shine again.